-All questions must be in writing and directed to the procurement officer.
+All questions must be in writing and directed to the Procurement Officer.
 The interested party must confirm telephone conversations in writing.
+Questions must be received not later than 3pm, prevailing Alaskan time, on July 15th, 2019.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
 These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.